-The Company is a subsidiary undertaking of Bank of Scotland plc (incorporate in Scotland) ("BOS") within the Lloyds Banking Group ("the Group").
+The Company is a subsidiary undertaking of Bank of Scotland plc (incorporated in Scotland) within Lloyds Banking Group ("the Group").

-Business review and performance
+Business review

-No new mortgages were originated and no new notes were issued by the Company in the current or previous year.
+No new mortgage loans have been originated and no new loan notes have been issued by the Company since 1998.